-- Costs for the enterprise: set up fees, account opening fees, cost of cards for workers, transaction costs per worker per pay transaction. - ► Costs for the workers: cash out fees, transfer fees, annual account maintenance fees, possible annual fee for card, card renewal fee in case of loss or theft - Accessibility: proximity to the enterprise and for the workers; network of cash in/cash out points, including ATMs, bank branches, and agents - Available support to the enterprise: training and support to enterprise owners and managers during wage digitization - Available support to the workers during digitization and on payday: training, support, troubleshooting, hotline etc. - ▶ Support and training services for workers beyond wage digitization: digital and financial education, additional financial services, such as savings - ▶ Transparency and protection transparency of price and conditions of financial services, and quality of information provided - ▶ Reputation reputation and trust in the financial service provider, social and environmental responsibility
+- ▶ Costs for the enterprise: set up fees, account opening fees, cost of cards for workers, transaction costs per worker per pay transaction. - ▶ Costs for the workers: cash out fees, transfer fees, annual account maintenance fees, possible annual fee for card, card renewal fee in case of loss or theft. - ▶ Accessibility: network of cash in/cash out points, including ATMs, bank branches, and agents. - ▶ Available support to the enterprise: training and support to enterprise owners and managers during wage digitization. - ▶ Available support to the workers during digitization and on pay day: training, support, troubleshooting, hotline etc. - ▶ Support and services for workers beyond wage digitization: digital and financial education, additional financial services, such as savings.